Increasing Interest in Aerial Yoga Workouts

 Simple As That

-Once you have installed your yoga trapeze, there is nothing else you will need to get started.
+Once you have installed your yoga swing, there is nothing else you will need to get started.

 That being said, many people like to place a mat under the swing for better grip, stability and a bit of cushioning when the feet are in contact with the floor, but this is optional.